Prototype passenger spaceship poised for US launch

 Flying astronauts on Russian Soyuz capsules -- currently the only vehicles taking crews to the space station -- costs the U.S. space agency more than $50 million per person.

-For its trial run to the station, SpaceX plans to put Dragon into orbit to test its manoeuvring, communications and other systems as part of its $278 million contract with NASA.
+For its trial run to the station, SpaceX plans to put Dragon into orbit to test its maneuvering, communications and other systems as part of its $278 million contract with NASA.

 If all goes well, the capsule would be cleared to approach the station, where astronauts would use the station's robotic crane to pluck Dragon from orbit and attach it to a berthing port on the station.